Navigate this page

 Introduction

-The Home Office is using accommodation known as Contingency accommodation nationally, as short-term accommodation for people seeking asylum.
-To date this includes one hotel in Somerset.
+The Home Office is using what is known as asylum accommodation nationally as short-term accommodation for people seeking asylum.
+This includes sites in Somerset.

 People seeking asylum have come from a variety of countries, many with young children, and may have experienced trauma when leaving their home country and coming to the UK.